90lucasgabriel/be-the-hero/README.md

 http://localhost:19002
 ```
 - Scan QR Code to run on device;
-- Or select an option to option to run on emulator;
+- Or select an option to run on emulator;

 ## 4. References